valendesigns/option-tree/readme.txt

 == Changelog ==

+= 2.6.0 =
+Add Text Domain to plugin file to fully support the new translate.wordpress.org Language Packs.

 = 2.5.5 =
 * Hotfix - Allow a `0` value to be saved with certain option types.
 Contributors via github @BassemN.
 * Hotfix - Stop media from being attached to the OptionTree post type when uploaded from the media manager or customizer.
 Contributors via github @earnjam, and @valendesigns.